 The first English child of the New World was born in 1587 in the Roanoke Colony.
 She was named Virginia Dare and was the granddaughter of John White.

-Nobody knows what happened to Virginia; if still alive after 1590, people believe the Croatan Native American tribe took her in.
+Nobody knows what happened to Virginia, but many people believe the Croatan Native American tribe took her in.
 Present-day Dare County is named after her.

 The Outer Banks created the world's longest-running outdoor symphonic drama

 An outdoor play called The Lost Colony premiered in 1937.
 It is traditionally performed at the Waterside Theater on Roanoke Island.